2021 Outlook: Strong Year for Gold

 Though it ties into the green agenda, silver’s primary purpose in manufacturing has thus far been related to photovoltaic cells, which convert energy from the sun into electricity.
 However, the Silver Institute believes that the automotive sector is seeing some major innovations that will spur silver demand for numerous reasons:

 Automakers today are increasingly relying on silver to enable the vast technological advances incorporated into modern vehicles.
 This has resulted in another powerful demand center for silver, with projections of nearly 90 million ounces (Moz) of silver absorbed annually in the automotive industry by 2025.
 Notably, by that time, this will rival silver consumption in the photovoltaic industry, forecasted to be 98 Moz this year, and currently the largest application of global industrial silver demand.

 The automotive sector’s demand for silver rivaling that of the photovoltaic industry would be immensely bullish for silver’s long-term prospects, especially since the metal is more difficult to obtain than gold through mine production.
 The Silver Institute further noted that silver is already used in existing engines, ranging from 15-28 grams of silver in a light vehicle to 25-50 grams for those of a heavier duty or a less frequent need for recharging.
-Besides a need for silver in charging stations, the Silver Institute notes that autonomous driving will greatly increase the technological complexity of vehicles, and with it, the need for silver in their components.2021, gold price, silver price, world gold council
+Besides a need for silver in charging stations, the Silver Institute notes that autonomous driving will greatly increase the technological complexity of vehicles, and with it, the need for silver in their components.2021, Featured, gold price, silver price, world gold council